 Lakeville Environmental Resources partners with local entities to implement water quality protection and enhancement projects within the City including stream restorations, stormwater improvements, lake health monitoring and aquatic invasive species prevention.
 Funding for projects comes from sources including (but not limited to): Clean Water Fund grants administered by the Board of Water and Soil Resources, Conservation Partners Legacy grants administered by the Department of Natural Resources, and Aquatic Invasive Species grants administered by Dakota County.
 Below are examples of keystone projects implemented since 2018, as well as additional annual water quality protection and enhancement efforts.

-North Creek Restoration
+North Creek Channel Improvement

 Middle Creek Restoration